perpendicooler/perpendicooler/README.md

 <h3 align="center">Perpendicooler</h3>

 # 💫 About Me:
-- 🔭 I’m currently working on **SMV unitization and predictive analysis for FOB at INDESORE Group**
+- 🔭 I’m currently working on **Financial Dashbaord
+-  and predictive analysis for FOB at INDESORE Group**

 - 🌱 I’m currently learning **Machine Learning in Finance, LLM, MLOps**